matthewoestreich/js-randomness-predictor/.github/HOW_DOES_IT_WORK.md

 ---

+# Symbolic Modeling with Z3

+Instead of trying to brute force the state of the PRNG (which would be astronomically slow), we **symbolically model** the algorithm using [Z3](https://github.com/Z3Prover/z3), an [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories), which is published by Microsoft Research.

+- Each part of the [xorshift128+ algorithm](https://en.wikipedia.org/wiki/Xorshift#xorshift+) (shifts, xors, additions) is represented as constraints on unknown 64-bit integers.
+- These constraints describe how the internal state evolves with each call to `Math.random()`.
+- Z3 then attempts to solve for the initial state that satisfies all observed outputs.
+  - Observed outputs being the numbers provided to a Predictor when it is instantiated.
+Which we call the **initial sequence**, or simply **sequence**.

+This approach turns “guess the hidden state” into “solve a system of equations,” which is vastly more efficient.

+### Symbolic State vs Concrete State

+The internal Z3 state is what we call the **symbolic state**.
+The resolved actual integers, we call the **concrete state**, which is used for future prediction.
+Using **concrete state** for future prediction is much faster than having to compute **symbolic state** for each prediction.

+---

 # Constraining with IEEE-754 Mantissas

 JavaScript does not expose raw 64-bit integers from the PRNG.
 Instead, each call to `Math.random()` produces a [double-precision floating-point number](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) in the range `[0, 1)`.